Pylons/pyramid/docs/narr/security.rst

 - If the authorization policy denies access, the view callable is not invoked; instead the :term:`forbidden view` is invoked.

-Authorization is enabled by modifying your application to include a :term:`authentication policy` and :term:`authorization policy`.
+Authorization is enabled by modifying your application to include an :term:`authentication policy` and :term:`authorization policy`.
 :mod:`repoze.bfg` comes with a variety of implementations of these policies.
 To provide maximal flexibility, :mod:`repoze.bfg` also